gatsbyjs/gatsby/docs/blog/2017-12-06-gatsby-plus-contentful-plus-netlify/index.md

 A great thing about static sites is that you can host them just about anywhere.
-You get a folder of pre-built files that you can throw up on any web server and you’re done.
+You get a folder of pre-built files that you can throw up on any web server and you're done.
 You can even dump it in an Amazon S3 bucket and save a ton of money with very little work.

-So while hosting is easy, static sites adds a manual step for deploying changes made to a site’s code or content — unlike WordPress or other traditional CMSes where a content change goes live immediately.
+So while hosting is easy, static sites adds a manual step for deploying changes made to a site's code or content — unlike WordPress or other traditional CMSes where a content change goes live immediately.

-If you don’t configure some form of deployment automation, you have to manually initiate a build and upload it yourself.
+If you don't configure some form of deployment automation, you have to manually initiate a build and upload it yourself.
 I wanted a continuous development workflow — push a commit to my code repo and have Gatsby run its build in the cloud and automatically deploy the new version of the site to a hosting